McIlroy 'taken aback' by Trump golf fallout

 McIlroy released a statement Friday to counter claims he was a "fascist" and a "bigot" for playing with the controversial president.

-But that hasn't been the end of the matter and the round with Trump featured prominently in McIlroy's news conference ahead of his PGA Tour comeback from injury in Mexico Tuesday.
+But that hasn't been the end of the matter and the round with Trump featured prominently in the former world No. 1's news conference ahead of his PGA Tour comeback from injury in Mexico Tuesday.

-"It's not as if we were speaking foreign policy out there, we were talking about golf and the grass he was putting on the greens," said McIlroy.
+"It's not as if we were speaking foreign policy out there, we were talking about golf and the grass he was putting on the greens," McIlroy said.

 During a vitriolic campaign and a raucous start to his term, Trump has done little to reach beyond his base of deeply committed voters, with his brash, Twitter-fueled approach rocking the nation's politics.